jeffreyzhen/react-simple-youtube/README.md

 * Bootstrap v4: Used for general quick styling
 * YTSearch: Used to make YouTube search queries
 * lodash: Used to debounce and throttle frequency of searching
+* Webpack: Used to compile ES6 to ES5
+* Babel: Used to compile ES6 to ES5